 - Expert Recommendations for Implementing Change (ERIC) Tool

-- This Matching Tool was developed to guide users in choosing implementation strategies based on the results of a CFIR context assessment
+- This matching tool was developed to guide users in choosing implementation strategies based on the results of a CFIR context assessment

 - National Collaborating Centre for Methods and Tools (NCCMT) Learning Centre